OlympusDAO/verified-ohmies/frontend/README.md

 # Verified Ohmies (front-end)

-This example serves to illustrate the authentication-flow for the project [Verified Ohmies](https://www.notion.so/olympusdao/Active-Projects-703c573f1fdc42af95035fce2dca2321?p=62e7d754a50140e3a7f5775efff3089d).
+This is the front-end for Verified Ohmies with which the user interacts to do the authentication flow through their browser Wallet.

 Contents
 ========